 Robert Leslie Bennett is an American composer, conductor, and multi-instrumentalist living in Los Angeles.
 His music can be heard in Feature Films, Video Games, Television Series, and also at performances for the concert stage.
 Originally from Indiana, his studies in composition and conducting took him from Berklee College of Music in Boston to Indiana University for a Masters degree, as well as Rotterdam, Netherlands and Cologne, Germany, having received international scholar grants for study.
 From 1998-2000 Robert taught music theory at Indiana University while completing graduate studies there.
 In 2000, making a move to Los Angeles to pursue film scoring, he met film composer Hans Zimmer and was invited to assist him at the well renowned Remote Control studios.
 There, Robert worked on such films as Black Hawk Down and Sprit: Stallion of the Cimarron.

-Some of Robert's recent projects include the ABC prime time TV series The Goode Family created by Mike Judge, FOX's thriller Wrong Turn 2 and the Spiderman 3 Video Game released by Activision.
-Robert has recorded and conducted his music with orchestras in Seattle, Los Angeles, Australia, Sweden, Prague, Budapest, Bratislava and at Abbey Road in London.
-His music spans many styles, from orchestral to electro-pop.
+Robert's own career continued to develop scoring projects such as the video game The Matrix: Path of Neo for Atari, and TV shows such as ABC’s The Goode Family by Mike Judge.
+Currently he is the owner and lead composer of the trailer music company Glory Oath + Blood.
+He has recorded and conducted his music with orchestras in Seattle, Los Angeles, Australia, Sweden, Prague, Budapest, Bratislava and at Abbey Road in London.
+His music spans many styles, from orchestral to experimental electronic.

-Robert is also active writing music for the concert stage.
-Numerous works of his have been awarded national and international prizes from institutions including: Midwest Composers Symposium, ASCAP/Morton Gould Young Composer Awards (twice), ISCM Cultural Foundation of Warsaw, Deutscher Akademischer Austauschungdienst Bureau, Berklee College of Music, Polish National Radio Orchestra, ASCAP PLU$ awards, and Society of Composers, Inc.
+An active writer of music for the concert stage, numerous works of his have been awarded national and international prizes from institutions including: Midwest Composers Symposium, ASCAP/Morton Gould Young Composer Awards (twice), ISCM Cultural Foundation of Warsaw, Deutscher Akademischer Austauschungdienst Bureau, Berklee College of Music, Polish National Radio Orchestra, ASCAP PLU$ awards, and Society of Composers, Inc.

 Raised in southern Indiana, Robert's mother was a part-time musical instructor and as a young child, he quickly became adept in several instruments.
 Developing an additional early fascination with computers and electronic music, Robert began accruing an arsenal of cheap synthesizers and by age 12 had won the Indiana State Media Fair grand prize in computer programming for a video game he'd created, which of course included an original theme song coded entirely in Visual Basic program language, blaring noisily from the lone tiny speaker of the boxy old IBM PCjr.